Whole Wheat Peanut Butter Blossoms with Fresh Milled Flour

 - 1 teaspoon vanilla extract

-- 125 grams hard white wheat berries - milled into flour
+- 125 grams hard white wheat berries, milled into flour about 1 cup flour

-- 125 grams soft white wheat berries - milled into flour (or use more hard white for a total of 250 grams)
+- 125 grams soft white wheat berries, milled into flour 1 cup flour (or use more hard white for a total of 250 grams)

 - 1 teaspoon baking soda